cparnot/GridStuffer/README.txt

-GridStuffer version 0.4.3
+GridStuffer version 0.4.4

 Created by Charles Parnot.
 Copyright Charles Parnot 2005, 2006, 2007.
 All rights reserved.

-Contact:
-charles.parnot@gmail.com
+Contact by email:
+charles•parnot
+at
+gmail•com

 Read more on the web:
 http://cmgm.stanford.edu/~cparnot/xgrid-stanford